 When it comes to weight loss, the amount of disinformation about how, why, and what goes into creating healthy eating patterns and habits to do so is dizzying.
-Here the Weight Watchers Science Team debunks the myths about weight.
+Here the WW Science Team debunks the myths about weight.

 Myth: There are certain foods, like apple cider vinegar, that can boost your metabolism and help you lose weight.